digital-ocean/document/README.md

 Only can be <code>application</code> right now.
 When calling bizapi, it only allows <code>application</code> type.
 After exchange element created, you need change type to <code>service</code> from MongoDB or use <a href="https://github.com/exosite/dqa-env/tree/master/bin/exchange-element-tool">exchange-element-tool</a> to update it.</li>
 <li>
 <h4 id="name">name</h4>
-name would display in these areas:</li>
+Name would display in these areas:</li>
 </ul>
 <img src="./readme_resources/name.png" width="213">
 <img src="./readme_resources/name2.png" width="600">